skooter500/OOP-2016-2017/README.md

 ## Lab

-## Lab

 ### Learning outcomes
 - Get practice writing and calling a static method on a class
-- Devlop your computational thinking skills by imp[ementing a matrix multiplication algorithm
+- Develop your computational thinking skills by impementing the matrix multiplication algorithm

 Today we will be adding methods to the Matrix class to allow matrix multiplication.
 Check out the [Matrix](java/Matrix) code we worked on in the class that implements methods for matrix addition.
 This class class, has two methods for addition that allows us to perform the following operations: